Nicholas is widely regarded as one of Australia’s leading infrastructure, government and defence lawyers.

 Nicholas is also particularly interested in the convergence of infrastructure and technology, and for several years was the deputy chair of the Infrastructure Partnership Australia's Infra-Tech taskforce.
 He is also a member of the National Transport Commission's Autonomous Vehicle Industry Insights Group.

-Finally, Nicholas has extensive experience in relation to defence and national resilience projects, including advising primes and sub-primes in relation to AUSDEFCON contracting suite for materiel, support and services, and related infrastructure.
+Finally, Nicholas has extensive experience in defence and national resilience projects, including advising primes and sub-primes in AUSDEFCON contracting suite for materiel, support and services, and related infrastructure.

 Nicholas holds a Bachelor of Laws and a Bachelor of Commerce (Finance) from the University of New South Wales.
 He has also completed the Australian Institute of Company Director’s ‘Company Directors Course’, a Graduate diploma of Applied Finance from FINSIA and the John Yu Fellowship for Cultural Diversity Leadership through University of Sydney.

 He was a member of the Governing Council of the University of New South Wales from 2010-2019.